 One super-important part, though, that no one talks about is the prep work you should do, and that means working on yourself.
-People tend to say, “I want the perfect partner,” but there’s no such thing.
+People say, “I want the perfect partner,” but there’s no such thing.

-And usually, when we say, “perfect partner,” we mean someone who is our ideal of a person we’d like to spend our life with.
+There’s only the perfect partner for you.
+But you know that, right?
+Usually, when you say, “perfect partner,” you mean someone who is your ideal of a person you'd like to spend your life with.

 But ARE YOU the type of person someone else would want to spend their life with?